 The Division of MCH Workforce Development nutrition programs provide graduate education, continuing education, and consultation and technical assistance to State Title V agencies and other MCH-related organizations and agencies.
-Training focuses on leadership in pediatric and maternal nutrition and provides both clinical and public health approaches to working with mothers, infants, children, and youth.
+Training focuses on leadership in pediatric and maternal nutrition and provides both clinical and public health approaches to working with mothers, infants, children, youth, and their families.

 For more information on the MCH Nutrition Leadership Education and Training Program contact:

 Director, MCH Nutrition Leadership Education & Training Program

 Department of Nutrition